PorkyProductions/UA-detect/docs/error-codes.md

   - 101: This means that UAD could not detect the browser, or, the browser is not mainstream enough to be supported.
 - 200
   - 201: This means that the user has either prevented sharing their cookie preferences, or, the browser does not support this feature.
 Or the user has disabled the feature.
-- 300
-  - 301: The RAM API is not supported on Firefox
-  - 302: The RAM API is not supported on Safari
-  - 303: The RAM API is not supported on Internet Explorer
 - 400
 - 500
 - 600